vageeshmaiya/Contrastive-learning/README.md

 ## Acknowledgement

-We appreciate the following github repos a lot for their valuable code base:
+We appreciate the following github repos a lot for their valuable code base and datasets:

 https://github.com/yuezhihan/ts2vec